livey/machine-learning-checklist/deep-learning-QA.md

        * (c+1) classes score
        * matching strategy: => 0.5 jaccard overlap (treated as positive samples)
        * location loss = Huber loss and only account for the positive samples
-       * sort the score and choose larger one as the negative samples (negative : postive = 3:1)
+       * sort the score and choose larger ones as the negative samples (negative : postive = 3:1)
    * segmentation
       - [ ] Mask R-CNN
         * add segmentation network in additino to faster R-CNN